center-for-threat-informed-defense/threat-modeling-with-attack/docs/cheat-sheet.rst

 	**OR**

-Implement the NIST 800-53 controls for each brainstormed TTP using the MITRE Engenuity Mappings Explorer
+Implement the NIST 800-53 controls for each brainstormed TTP using CTID's Mappings Explorer:

 .. figure:: /_static/condensedprocess4.png
   :alt: Mappings Explorer Outline